From the Inside Out

 To be perfectly honest, the first part of this passage used to irk me.

-who did they think they were??
+I was completely shocked by the audacity of these two brothers asking Jesus for such a thing!
+I mean, who did they think they were??
 I could relate to the other ten disciples' indignation toward them.
 After all, they didn't deserve anything more than the rest of Jesus' followers.
 Talk about having delusions of grandeur!

 I suppose we all know someone like that... people who don't know their place, or who act like they're owed more than they deserve.
 Entitlement is not an attractive quality in anyone, much less a follower of Christ!
 No doubt there are many who call themselves "Christian," who believe that God owes them something simply for choosing to follow Him.
 And they don't seem to have any reservations about making those expectations known.
 They want what (they think) is owed them, and they exhibit no shame while listing their demands.
 Unbelievable, right?